hubmapconsortium/portal-ui/context/app/preview/multimodal-mass-spectrometry-imaging-data.md

       "layout": [
         {
           "component": "spatial",
+          "x": 0,
+          "y": 0,
+          "w": 8,
+          "h": 12,
           "coordinationScopes": {
             "dataset": "human",
+            "spatialAxisFixed": "A",
-            "spatialZoom": "A",
+            "spatialOrbitAxis": "A",
             "spatialRotation": "A",
+            "spatialRotationOrbit": "A",
+            "spatialRotationX": "A",
+            "spatialRotationY": "A",
+            "spatialRotationZ": "A",
             "spatialTargetX": "A",
             "spatialTargetY": "A",
             "spatialTargetZ": "A",
-            "spatialRotationX": "A",
-            "spatialRotationY": "A",
-            "spatialRotationZ": "A",
-            "spatialRotationOrbit": "A",
-            "spatialOrbitAxis": "A",
-            "spatialAxisFixed": "A",
+            "spatialZoom": "A",
-            "spatialRasterLayers": "A",
+            "spatialImageLayer": "A",
-            "spatialCellsLayer": "A"
+            "spatialSegmentationLayer": "A"
+          }
         },
-          "x": 0,
-          "y": 0,
-          "w": 8,
-          "h": 12
-        },
         {
           "component": "layerController",
+          "x": 8,
+          "y": 0,
+          "w": 4,
+          "h": 12,
           "coordinationScopes": {
             "dataset": "human",
+            "spatialAxisFixed": "A",
-            "spatialZoom": "A",
+            "spatialOrbitAxis": "A",
             "spatialRotation": "A",
+            "spatialRotationOrbit": "A",
+            "spatialRotationX": "A",
+            "spatialRotationY": "A",
+            "spatialRotationZ": "A",
             "spatialTargetX": "A",
             "spatialTargetY": "A",
             "spatialTargetZ": "A",
-            "spatialRotationX": "A",
-            "spatialRotationY": "A",
-            "spatialRotationZ": "A",
-            "spatialRotationOrbit": "A",
-            "spatialOrbitAxis": "A",
-            "spatialAxisFixed": "A",
+            "spatialZoom": "A",
-            "spatialRasterLayers": "A",
+            "spatialImageLayer": "A",
-            "spatialCellsLayer": "A"
+            "spatialSegmentationLayer": "A"
-          },
-          "x": 8,
-          "y": 0,
-          "w": 4,
-          "h": 12
           }
+        }
       ],
       "initStrategy": "auto"
     },
     {
-      "version": "1.0.7",
+      "version": "1.0.16",
       "name": "3D Human Liver with annotations",
+      "uid": "3D Human Liver with annotations",
       "description": "",
       "datasets": [
         {